lene/DuplicateImages/README.md

 #### Updating GitHub mirror

-GitHub is set up as a push mirror in GitLab CI, but mirroring is flaky at the time and may not succeed.
+The GitHub repo `git@github.com:lene/DuplicateImages.git` is set up as a push mirror in GitLab CI, but mirroring is flaky at the time and may or may not succeed.
+The CI job `PushToGithub` should take care of mirroring to GitHub after every merge to `master`.

-To push to the GitHub repository manually (assuming the GitHub repository is set up as remote `github`):
+To push to the GitHub repository manually (assuming the GitHub repo is set up as remote `github`):
 ```shell
 $ git checkout master
 $ git fetch